-What this means in practice:- The long-term nature and impact of many of the council's responsibilities mean that it should define and plan outcomes and that these should be sustainable.
+The long-term nature and impact of many of local government's responsibilities mean that it should define and plan outcomes and that these should be sustainable.
 Decisions should further the council's purpose, contribute to intended benefits and outcomes, and remain within the limits of authority and resources.
 Input from all groups of stakeholders, including citizens, service users, and institutional stakeholders, is vital to the success of this process and in balancing competing demands when determining priorities for the finite resources available.